-'''

-5. The full path (and name) of any restart required.
+5. The name of any restart required17.

-'''

-If the 5th (optional) parameter is not passed then GENIE will run from 'cold' (i.e., no re-start).
-If the 5th parameter is present then GENIE will attempt to run from a previously generated re-start state.
+If there is no 5^{th} parameter then cGENIE will run from cold (i.e., with no restart).
+If the 5^{th} parameter is present then cGENIE will attempt to run from a previously generated restart state - an experiment with the name as specified by the parameter..

-A typical command line to run the model using a specified re-start might thus look something like (all one line):
+A typical command line to run the model using a specified restart might thus look something like (all one line):